 On a visit to Walter Scott’s grave in the ruins of Dryburgh Abbey.

 Some extraordinary gravestones.
-Late 18th century.
+Early to mid 18th century.

 I have been talking with Bianca (Carpeneti) and Chris (Lowman) about a true education of the sentiments – as envisaged by Rousseau – so much more appropriately contemporary than Flaubert – cutting through disciplines, disciplinary slicing through to the human …

 Is this not the embodiment?